SimplyPhy/P4_WebOptimization/README.md

 1. index.html has a PageSpeed Insight score of 95/100.
 2. pizza.html scrolls at ~60 fps
 3. pizza.html's `#sizeSlider` changes all pizza images in less than 5ms
+4. CSS hardware acceleration will be activated when available